Consensys/scribble-exercise-uniswap/README.md

 # Scribble Exercise Uniswap

-This exercise will explore Uniswaps V2 implementation of the constant product AMM.
+The constant product AMM is a simple, yet very common and well known pattern in DeFi.
+This exercise will explore Uniswaps V2 implementation of a constant product AMM.
 We'll look at several aspects and how we can formalise specifications of the uniswap contracts as annotations.

 ### Handy Links
 Scribble Repository -> https://github.com/ConsenSys/Scribble